-"That's tough, I'll admit, but what I'm talking about is independent of him.
+"That part of it is tough, I have to say, but what I'm talking about is independent of him.
 My feelings for Mark are like a team of horses pulling me along in a chariot.
 They put the wind in my hair."

 "Just as long as they don't pull you in different directions."

 "That's more your problem than mine, isn't it?"
 Ashton asked.
 "You talk to Duncan before he left?"

 "That was a Hell of a thing he did turning down Head Prefect.
 He might not be the asshole he seems to be."